Redistricting: Federal

-Partisan control of congressional redistricting after the 2020 elections, with the number of U.S. House seats each state will receive.
+Partisan control of congressional redistricting after the 2020 elections, with the number of U.S. House seats each state will receive:

 Six states have a single representative in the United States House of Representatives, because of their low populations.
 These are Alaska, Delaware, North Dakota, South Dakota, Vermont, and Wyoming.
 These states do not need redistricting for the House and elect members on a state-wide at-large basis.

 In 25 states, the state legislature has primary responsibility for creating a redistricting plan, in many cases subject to approval by the state governor.
 To reduce the role that legislative politics might play, thirteen states (Alaska, (Note: Since Alaska only has a single representative, its congressional redistricting laws are not currently in force.)
 Arizona, California, Colorado, Hawaii, Idaho, Michigan, Missouri, Montana, New Jersey, Ohio, Pennsylvania, and Washington) determine congressional redistricting by an independent or bipartisan redistricting commission.
 Five states: Maine, New York, Rhode Island, Vermont, (Note: Since Vermont only has a single representative, its congressional redistricting laws are not currently in force.) and Virginia give independent bodies authority to propose redistricting plans, but preserve the role of legislatures to approve them.
 Arkansas has a commission composed of its governor, attorney general, and secretary of state.

+By law, the forty-four states with more than one representative must redistrict after each decennial census to account for population shifts within the state and, when necessary, to increase or decrease the state's representation to add or remove congressional districts.
+Federal law, including the Constitution, does not prevent states from redistricting at any time between censuses, up to and including redistricting prior to each congressional election, provided such redistricting conforms to various federal laws.